noobscrub27/Archebot/README.md

 ## Contact

 If you have feedback or questions, please contact noobscrub on Discord.
 You may have to send a friend request first.
+Alternatively, you can contact burcsboon on Bluesky, although I am much less active on there.

 You are free to use Archebot's code to create your own Discord bot, with or without crediting me.